 Selecting a Filter mode

 There are two Filter modes for Dashboards, Normal and Apply.
 These two modes are available when creating a Dashboard and enable you to define how the Dashboards are updated.

-- Normal: This is the default filter mode for Dashboards; when selecting a Dashboard measure filter (as described in the section below), the Dashboard tiles are immediately updated with the selected values.
+- Normal: This is the default filter mode for dashboards; when selecting a dashboard filter (as described in the section below), the Dashboard tiles are immediately updated with the selected values.

 Filtering your Dashboard view

 In addition to the filters available for the main Dashboard window (as described in the Dashboard Overview), you can filter the view for each individual Dashboard.
 This section includes how to work with these filters: